Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 You learn one of the following cantrips: [:spell-lv0: Booming Blade], [:spell-lv0: Blade Ward], [:spell-lv0: Green-flame Blade], [:spell-lv0: Shocking Grasp], [:spell-lv0: Sword Burst], or [:spell-lv0: True Strike].

 ###### Swift Cantrip
-When you take the **:rsc-a: Attack**{ .rsc } action, you can replace one of the attack with a cantrip that has a casting time of an Action.
+When you take the **:rsc-a: Attack**{.rsc} action, you can replace one of the attack with a cantrip that has a casting time of an Action.

 ---